pikepdf/pikepdf/docs/topics/images.rst

 img2pdf instead, because it does the job so well. pikepdf instead allows for image inspection and lossless/transcode free (where possible) "pdf2img".

+pikepdf also cannot extract vector images, that is images produced through a combination of PDF drawing commands.
+These are produced by a content stream, or sometimes a Form XObject.
+Unfortunately there may not be anything in the PDF that indicates a particular sequence of operations produces an image, and that sequence is not necessarily all in the same place.
+To extract a vector image, use a PDF viewer/editor to crop to that image.

 Playing with images
 -------------------